character-navigator/ml-service/README.md

 - **Evaluation Program**: The Evaluation Program allows for the manual insertion of a reference and a candidate string.
 This facilitates the evaluation of the summary using BERTScore metrics such as F1, Recall, and Precision.

+## Note

+- In the `character_extraction.ipynb` notebook, the books are hardcoded and need to be adjusted accordingly.
+- In the `character_summarization.ipynb` notebook, the books are hardcoded and need to be adjusted.
+Additionally, when summarizing a range of characters, the range has to be manually inserted in the extract chunks section.

 ## Project Setup
 Ensure all commands are executed from the project root.